Volkswagen Tiguan Allspace (2018-2024) Review

 There are three petrol options too.
 We haven’t tried either of the 2.0-litre choices, with 190PS or 220PS, but their thirst means that these won’t be popular choices anyway.
 We have tried the entry-level one, a 1.5-litre turbo with 150PS.

-It’s actually a bit more sprightly than you might expect when you’ve got one or two people onboard, but it starts to struggle a bit more when you load the car up with people and luggage.
-If you do so regularly, then you’ll be wanting the extra pulling power of a diesel.
-Earlier cars had a 150PS 1.4-litre engine, rather than the 1.5, but it was very similar in character.
+It’s sprightly, more than you might expect when you’ve got one or two people onboard, but it struggles when loaded with people and luggage.
+If you do so regularly, opt for a diesel.
+Earlier cars had a 150PS 1.4-litre engine, rather than the 1.5.

 Refinement and noise levels

-Get up to cruising speeds on the motorway in the Volkwagen Tiguan Allspace, and there’s a smidge of wind noise to be heard around the windscreen pillars, but you’ll be more impressed with the way the car isolates you from road noise.
+Get up to cruising speeds on the motorway in the Volkswagen Tiguan Allspace, and there’s a smidge of wind noise to be heard around the windscreen pillars, but you’ll be more impressed with the road noise isolation.
 There’s more of it on versions with bigger wheels, but even then, the Allspace is still very good.

 The diesels are a wee bit more grumbly on start-up and at idle, and they make more noise when you accelerate hard, but they’re still quieter and smoother than the equivalent engines in most rivals.
-The 150PS version is noticeably better than the more powerful ones on that score, too.
+The 150PS version is noticeably better than the more powerful ones on that score.

 Safety equipment: How safe is the Volkswagen Tiguan Allspace?

-The Allspace hasn’t been pulverised by the experts at Euro NCAP yet, but the regular Tiguan has, back in 2016, and it received the full five-star score.
+The Allspace hasn’t been pulverised by the experts at Euro NCAP yet, but the regular Tiguan has, back in 2016, received the full five-star score.

 SEL and R-Line Tech trims swap those headlamps for brighter LED ones.
-Also standard across the range is active cruise control that helps the driver maintain a safe distance to the car in front, and slams on the brakes if it slows or stops suddenly.
-Automatic emergency city braking is also included as part of the package.
-It’s perhaps a little surprising, though, that only two Isofix child seat fixing points are supplied.
+Also standard across the range is active cruise control that helps the driver maintain a safe distance to the car in front and slams on the brakes if it slows or stops suddenly.
+Automatic emergency city braking is also included.
+It’s perhaps a little surprising that only two Isofix child seat fixing points are supplied.

 MPG and fuel costs: What does a Volkswagen Tiguan Allspace cost to run?